m-carini/m-carini.github.io/index.md

 <img src="images/sb_img.png?raw=true"/>
 <img src="images/sb_img2.png?raw=true"/>

-**Improvements:** The project was purposefully assigned on a short timeline to emmulate real-world requests.
-Given more time I would have looked into more variables to boost the r-squared of the first two Kansas City models.
+**Improvements:** The project was purposefully assigned on a short timeline to emulate real-world requests.
+Given more time I would have investigated more variables to boost the r-squared of the first two Kansas City models.
 I also would have attempted ARIMA and ETS to predict in-game stats.

 ***Technical skills:*** Stepwise regression, forecasting, feature creation